 The Health Promotion Sciences department has a diverse group of faculty members who engage in teaching, service and research in the many different areas of health promotion and disease prevention.
 View our primary faculty directory.

-- MPH in Health Behavior and Health Promotion
+- Doctorate (PhD) in Health Behavior and Health Promotion

-Faculty research ranges from laboratory science to research in health promotion and prevention; both directly benefit the public.
-Current areas of research include:
+Faculty research areas of focus in HPS range from laboratory science to health promotion and prevention.
+Current areas of focus include:

 - Violence against women